Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 ---

-When I talk with fellow developers within various teams at work or JS community in general about building SPA's and incorporating some type system in their code ( like TypeScript ❤ for example ), very often, I get response like:
+When I talk with fellow developers within various teams at work or JS community in general, about building SPA's and incorporating type system within their code base (like TypeScript 💙), very often I get responses like:

-- "WHY DO I NEED TYPES?"
+- "WHY DO WE NEED TYPES?"
-- "WE DONT WANNA LEARN ANOTHER LANGUAGE"
+- "WE DONT WANNA LEARN ANOTHER LANGUAGE!"
-- "I DON'T WANNA GET ANOTHER COFFEESCRIPT COFFIN!" etc...
+- "I DON'T WANNA GET ANOTHER COFFEESCRIPT COFFIN!"
+- "TYPES ARE FOR JAVA DEVS!"
+- etc...

+Ugh 😳...

-While many of these questions are valid, most of the time I'm quite successful and current team adopts TypeScript in the end with my help, but there are times that it won't just happen.
-In that scenario I'm still able to convince those teams by showcasing them how to write vanilla JS with TypeScript type safety under the hood without too much churn or learning curve.
-This article describes what I'm showing those clients so if you're in similar position all you need to do is sent them link to this article 🍿.
+While many of these questions/statements are valid, in the end I'm quite successful with convincing them to adopts TypeScript with my help, but there are also times that it just ain't gonna happen 🤷‍.

+In that case, I'm still able to convince those teams to at least try it in a non-obtrusive way, by showing them, how to write standard vanilla JS with behind the scenes TypeScript help for type checking and much improved DX experience, without almost none additional learning curve.

+This article describes what I'm showing those clients, so if you're in similar position, all you need to do is to send them link to this article 🍿.
+You can thank me later.

 So let's build a very familiar React ToDo App with vanilla JS !

-## Setting up environment
+## Setting up the environment

-Traditionally we're gonna use industry standard for module bundling 👉 Mr.Webpack.
+Traditionally we're gonna use "the industry standard for module bundling" 👉 Mr.Webpack 🌀🌀🌀.

-So let's install **devDependencies**
+So let's install our **devDependencies**

 ```sh
 yarn add -D \